midoribowen/LogLegal/README.md

 ## To Do

 __Priority:__
-* put UI in fragment in LoginActivity, MainActivity, and LogfileActivity
+* put UI in fragment in MainActivity, and LogfileActivity
-* implement an alternate resource for Login when in landscape
+* implement an alternate resource for FindLegalListActivity when in landscape, with map and RecyclerView elements in a horizontal linear layout

 Secondary:
 * delete related incidents when logfiles are deleted